Why digital transformation for healthcare isn’t about technology

 Get people out of their backyards.
 Employees need to understand how what they are doing contributes to the larger business objectives such as continued business growth or improved healthcare experience and outcomes.
 While the achievement of individual and departmental is important to overall success, equally critical is how each group interacts with other teams as well as patients.

 As Sabine Riedel points out, “Digital transformation is a change process, and change processes only succeed when everyone is on board, and that means employees and management.”
 Using continuous feedback to measure the impact of change, and sharing those results will support the appropriate application of digital solutions.
-In addition, the right digital transformation partner will help design and implement the innovative technologies that make the changes you require a reality.
+In addition, the right digital transformation partner will help design and implement the innovative technologies that make the changes for more human-centric health care services and experiences a reality.

 As InfoWorld contributor Carlos Melendez notes, “True digital transformation comes from a new way of thinking that fully embraces technology, not for technology’s sake, but rather as drivers to improve customer experience and business growth.”

 Want to learn more about how to improve the patient experience?